cornell-zhang/allo-pldi24-artifact/README.md

 The result figure will be generated to: `/root/allo-pldi24-artifact/polybench/plot/polybench.pdf`.

 #### End-to-end Generation (Not for AE)
 The `polybench` folder contains all the required code to generate the optimized HLS C++ code from each baseline.
-Please refer to this [link](3rdparty/README.md) to install the required packages, and those optimized C++ code can be generated using the following commands:
+Please refer to [`3rdparty/README.md`](3rdparty/README.md) to install the required packages, and those optimized C++ code can be generated using the following commands:

 | Frameworks | Commands |
 | --- | --- |